webmachinelearning/webnn/explainer.md

 This [example](https://webmachinelearning.github.io/webnn/#examples) builds, compiles, and executes a graph comprised of three ops, takes four inputs and returns one output.

 ## Key scenarios

->Next, discuss the key scenarios which move beyond the most canonical example, showing how they are addressed using example code:

 There are many important [application use cases](https://webmachinelearning.github.io/webnn/#usecases-application) for high-performance neural network inference.
 One such use cases is deep-learning noise suppression (DNS) in web-based video conferencing.
 The following sample shows the [NSNet](https://github.com/microsoft/DNS-Challenge/tree/master/NSNet2-baseline) deep learning model for noise suppression implemented in WebNN.